-Prerequisite: ENGL 1113 English Composition I.
+Prerequisite: ENGL 1113 English Composition I with a grade of "C" or better.

 This course encompasses the development of the elementary grade child, including major theories of development and learning, with a focus on how these are influenced by the child's sociocultural environment.
 Four clock hours of observation required.